 There are a lot of other useful social apps which can substitute for news publishers and other quality content providers.
 Millennials are largely drawn to Facebook for getting news.
 Twitter is also a great platform for finding news and information that you’re interested in.
 YouTube has thousands of educative and “how to do” videos that have been uploaded by its users.

 The need for self-actualization is especially acute for creative people who are willing to expose their works, such as writing, drawings, digital art, music, videos, films, and any other original content.
 Tapping into a niche of talented people might be the most winning strategy for a social app.
 If you manage to attract enough creatives to fill the feeds of your social app, it will almost automatically attract other people in search of inspiration, entertainment, and valuable resources.

 Read also: Social networks for professionals

 People use social apps because they satisfy their psychological needs and provide access to interesting content.
-Offering engaging and easy ways to fulfill people’s wishes can motivate them stick with a social app for the long-term.
+Offering engaging and easy ways to fulfill people’s wishes can motivate them to stick with a social app for the long-term.